hermidalc/rna-seq-star-gex/README.md

 matrices.

 Snakemake workflow rule graph below.
-For some reason with the latest version of Snakemake the `fastp_trim_fastq` rule isn't showing up in the rule graph because I a function with `unpack` to get raw and trimmed FASTQ inputs.
+For some reason with the latest version of Snakemake the `fastp_trim_fastq` workflow rule isn't showing up in the rule graph because I use a function with `unpack` to get raw and trimmed FASTQ inputs.

 ![Snakemake rule graph](rna-seq-star-gex.svg)